 R611-1.
-Purpose: To provide Board of Regents (“the Board”) policy and procedures for implementing the Veterans Tuition Gap Program, Utah Code Title 53B, Chapter 13b, enacted in S.B.
+Purpose: To provide Board of Higher Education (“the Board”) policy and procedures for implementing the Veterans Tuition Gap Program, Utah Code Title 53B, Chapter 13b, enacted in S.B.
 16 by the 2014 General Session of the Utah Legislature.

 2.1.
 Utah Code §68-3-15.5 (Definition of Veteran)

 2.2.
 Utah Code §53B-8-106 (Resident tuition – Requirements – Rules)

 2.3.
 Utah Code §53B-8-102 (Definition of Resident Student)

 2.4.
 Utah Code §53B-13b-101 to 104 (Veterans Tuition Gap Program Act)